 Head

-It is defined as a read or write head which is a tiny electromagnetic coil and metal pole which modifies the platter's magnetic fields into electrical current.
-A drive with numerous platters will have dedicated heads for each data surface.
+The read/write head is a tiny electromagnetic coil and metal pole that converts the platter's magnetic fields into electrical current, allowing data to be read or written.
+In a multi-platter drive, there is a dedicated head for each data surface.

 Head Actuator